marrious11/marrious11/README.md

 I'm Mario, a Computer Science student and Food Engineer Enthusiast, leaving at Silicon Mountain, [Buea](https://ubuea.cm) .
 I believe in `Tiny Changes, Remarkable Results`

 ## My Projects
-- [Honex](https://honex.com), an educational and mass agro-production of honey and healthy brevagies using computer science and mathematics.
+- [Honex](https://honex.com), an educational and mass agro-production of honey and healthy brevagies using knowledge of computer science and mathematics.
 - [Momark](https://momark.site), an online market, where you can buy any good from the comfort of your homes and get it delivered to you within few hours
 - [Agentenacity](https://agentcalcul.com), an online game about computer science algo-principles.
 Still featuring...
 - [ ] And see more projects on my Github profile!